The limits are off for ductless heating and cooling systems, as double-digit growth in installations for six years running demonstrates.

-Mini split heat pump cost is higher than costs for standard split systems but significantly less than geothermal system costs.
+Mini split heat pumps cost higher than standard split systems, but significantly less than geothermal system costs.

 Small, single-zone systems with installation start as low as $1,800.
 Large, complex systems installed cost as much as $12,500.
 Here’s average installed costs for three system sizes.
 There’s more detail in various sections below.